Georgekemk/Educopter/Future Research/README.md

 ## EDUCOPTER as a research platform

 Unlike commercial flight controllers, EDUCOPTER is intentionally designed as a **foundation for experimentation rather than a finished compact autopilot product**.
+EDUCOPTER builds from the research conducted by the OBAL project, and aims to include enough detail to fully replicate the design, as well as sharing information on custom Linux porting within ArduPilot.

-The simplified architecture allows future users to:
+The simplified base architecture allows future users to:

 - increase hardware compactness through PCB redesign
-- integrate additional sensing capabilities
-- add payload support such as cameras or telemetry radios
+- add functionality by including cameras or telemetry radios
-- modify or extend the Linux HAL board definition
-- migrate the architecture to alternative embedded processors
+- Apply these porting methods to other operating systems such as ChibiOS.

 Because of this, EDUCOPTER can act as a starting point for students and researchers interested in exploring **custom ArduPilot flight controller development**.